-Abra lies within sediments of the Proterozoic Edmund Group.
-Abra is a base metal replacementstyle deposit hosted by sediments.
-The primary economic metal is lead.
-Silver, copper, zinc and gold are also present but are of lower tenor.
+Abra is located in the Gascoyne region of Western Australia within clastic and carbonate sediments of the Proterozoic Edmund Group.
+Abra is a base metals replacement-style deposit, where the primary economic metal is lead.
+Silver, copper, zinc and gold are also present within the established lead mineralised zones but are of lower tenor.